jpacg/awesome-stars/README.md

 - [selinux](https://github.com/topjohnwu/selinux) - This is the upstream repository for the Security Enhanced Linux (SELinux) userland libraries and tools.
 The software provided by this project complements the SELinux features integrated into the Linux kernel and is used by Linux distributions.
 All bugs and patches should be submitted to selinux@tycho.nsa.gov.
 - [Magisk](https://github.com/topjohnwu/Magisk) - A Magic Mask to Alter Android System Systemless-ly
 - [MagiskSU](https://github.com/topjohnwu/MagiskSU) - Keeping phh's Superuser fresh
-- [super-bootimg](https://github.com/topjohnwu/super-bootimg) - Tools to edit Android boot.img.
-NDK buildable, to be usable in an update.zip
 - [selinux](https://github.com/SELinuxProject/selinux) - This is the upstream repository for the Security Enhanced Linux (SELinux) userland libraries and tools.
 The software provided by this project complements the SELinux features integrated into the Linux kernel and is used by Linux distributions.
 All bugs and patches should be submitted to selinux@tycho.nsa.gov.
 - [magiskpolicy](https://github.com/topjohnwu/magiskpolicy) - SEPolicy Patching Tool
 - [Xiaomi_Kernel_OpenSource](https://github.com/MiCode/Xiaomi_Kernel_OpenSource) - Xiaomi kernel OpenSource：cancro-kk-oss(contain MI 3W, MI 3C, MI 4 series, MI NOTE), armani-jb-oss(H1S), dior-kk-oss(HM-NOTE-LTE), ferrari-l-oss(Xiaomi 4i), thmoas-kk-oss(HM2 LTE),libra-l-oss(Xiaomi 4c,Xiaomi 4s and Xiaomi NotePro),kenzo-l-oss(HM Note3),ido-l-oss(Redme 3 and Redmi 2 android L),gucci-kk-oss(HM Note dual SIM version),pisces-kk-oss(MI 3TD),gemini-m-oss(Mi 5),hydrogen-m-oss(Mi Max),mocha-kk-oss(Mi Pad),latte-l-oss(Mi Pad2),land-m-oss(Redmi 3S),markw-m-oss(Redmi 4),scorpio-m-oss(Mi 5/5s/5s Plus/Note2 and MIX),mido-m-oss(Redmi Note4X)